dmolina/DaemonMode.jl/README.md

 # Features

 - [X] Performance, because the packages is maintained in memory.
 This is specially interesting with common external packages like CSV.jl, DataFrames, ...

 - [X] The code is run using the current directory as working directory.

 - [X] Robust, if the file have an error, the server continue working.

 - [X] It accept parameters without problem.

+* TODO

 - [ ] Update isinteractive() to say that the run is run in a interactive way.

 - [ ] Automatically installation of required packages.

+- [ ] Multi-threading version.

+- [ ] Run in multiple modules to avoid conflict of names.